metricly/metricly-docs/content/integrations/microsoft-azure/azure-cli-installation.md

 ![cw-app-az-portal](/images/azure-cli-installation/cw-app-az-portal.png)

 {{% notice info %}}
 Follow the instructions on [Guest OS Diagnostic Metrics] (https://docs.metricly.com/integrations/microsoft-azure/azure-enable-guest-os-diagnostic/) to enable guest OS diagnostic metrics on your VMs.
-These metrics are required for CloudWisdom's Azure cost reports.
+The additional metrics provided, such as memory utilization, are required for CloudWisdom's Azure cost reports.
 {{% /notice%}}